9 Football Accumulator Near Misses: So Close to Big Wins!

 Placing live soccer bets on a laptop

-When was the last time you were tempted to pick out a football accumulator bet and put a few pounds on?
+When was the last time you were tempted to pick out a football accumulator bet and put a few pounds on it?

 Yes, that 200/1 payout was almost certainly in the bank from the moment the bookie took your money...
 Besides, even if it went down then it was only a small amount of money lost and a good bit of fun.